Book Review: Fundamentals of Software Architecture

 Event storming as a component discovery technique comes from domain-driven design (DDD) and shares popularity with microservices, also heavily influenced by DDD.
 In event storming, the architect assumes the project will use messages and/or events to communicate between the various components

-Now, DDD has the same problem as agile: it's a decent idea that's since been overtaken with talentless consultant hacks for whom the process and ceremony itself is the end goal[1].
-So, I hate to even approach a "no true Scotsman" level defense for one of its ideas, but, I'm preeeeeeeetty sure that Event Storming, i.e. that process of "figure out more or less what the major business events are", doesn't actually require any kind of prior decision about how the software architecture will work[2].
-That'd be pretty brutal constraint if it were the case – "Listen, we'd love to hear more about the major events in your business by using these orange sticky notes, but we've already decided that we're not going to use messaging in our architecture, so............"
+DDD is a great idea that has unfortunately been overrun with talentless consultant hacks for whom The Process is the end goal[1].
+So, I hate to even approach a "no true Scotsman" level defense for one of its ideas, but, I'm pretty sure that Event Storming, i.e. "ask the business what it does", doesn't actually require any kind of prior decision about how the software architecture will work[2].
+That would be silly if it were the case – "Listen, we'd love to hear more about the major events in your business by using these orange sticky notes, but our architect already decided that we're not going to use messaging in our architecture, so..........."

 The mighty – and separate! – E N T E R P R I S E Architect role

-One of the most obnoxious things about the book is how much time it devotes to maintaining the "other" status of the mighty Software Architect[0] and their oh-so-important role in software architecture.
+Personal bias, but I was consistently annoyed by how much time the book devotes to maintaining the "other" status of the mighty Software Architect[0] and their oh-so-important role in software architecture.

-This type of hierarchical, ladder hoisting bullshit fills me with contempt.
+This type of hierarchical, ladder hoisting nonsense fills me with contempt.
 Roles don't matter.
 Levels don't exist.
 There is no spoon.
+There is no shortage of people with fancy titles that aren't any good at their jobs.
 If you're a software developer, a fundamental part of your job is defining the system architecture – and questioning existing architecture.
 How good you'll be at this is a function of time.
 There's only one way to get better, and it's not by waiting for the formal hierarchy to grace you with opportunity from on high.
 Too many people let this role/level type of thinking turn their brains to mush and get stuck or pigeonholed as a result.

 Tl;DR: didn't care for it.